yiuc/devsecops-jenkins-scanner/README.md

     - The value of the "X-Frame-Options" header should be in the given set.
 - @runner.continue_after_failed_step: This is a Behave annotation that instructs the test runner to continue executing the remaining steps in the scenario even if one of the steps fails.

-### 6.2.1.
+# 7. Advance Task (Optional)

+## 7.1 Challenge (Optional)

+1. Fix the access denied issue in CDK
+2. Add the webgoat deployment into the jenkins pipeline
+3. Fix the webgoat don't pass the behave, [hint](https://www.stackhawk.com/blog/spring-http-strict-transport-security-guide-what-it-is-and-how-to-enable-it/)

+## 7.2.
 OTP demo using Behave (Optional)

-# 7. Challenge (Optional)

-1. Update your CodeBuild name in the Groovy script and reflect the changes in the Jenkins Master.
-    - update the codebuild
-    - update createJobs.groovy to your repo
-2. Fix the access denied issue in CDK
-3. add the webgoat deploy into the jenkins pipeline

 # 8. Clean up Action